matsjfunke/feedforward-neural-network-from-scratch/README.md

-# Feedforward Neural Network on MNIST dataset from scratch
+# Deep Feedforward Neural Network on MNIST dataset from scratch

 ## check out my notes on:
 **forward propagation** (computing the output of a neural network):